lazy History, Family Crest & Coats of Arms

 Stanlow-House in the union of Great Boughton, Higher division of the hundred of Wirrall in Cheshire was an ancient family seat to one branch of the family.
 "An abbey of Cistercian monks was founded here in 1178, by John Lacy, constable of Chester; but on account of the inundations of the Mersey in 1296, it was removed to Whalley, in Lancashire."

-Important Dates for the lazy family
+Early History of the lazy family

 This web page shows only a small excerpt of our lazy research.
 Another 143 words (10 lines of text) covering the years 1086, 1172, 1185, 1215, 1298, 1615, 1681, 1584, 1673, 1610 and 1671 are included under the topic Early lazy History in all our PDF Extended History products and printed products wherever possible.